lillycummins/InterPangenome/README.md

 ### Required input files
 This script requires the path to a single directory containing annotation files output from [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) in .tsv format
 ### Usage
-'function_distribution_clustermap.py -p path/to/your/directory -o output'
+`function_distribution_clustermap.py -p path/to/your/directory -o output`